Second-order Temporal Pooling for Action Recognition: Experiments

 \subsection{Parameters for BKCP}

-The Block-diagonal approximation for KCP has two parameters, namely (i) the length of the subvectors ($p$ defined in~\eqref{eq:bkcp}) and the number of feature permutations to be tried to estimate the BKCP descriptor.
-For the former, as is clear, higher values of $p$ demands higher computations, while lower $p$ will ignore important correlations; in the limit $p=1$ is only the diagonal correlation matrix, which is not useful for pooling.
-In Figure~\ref{fig:bckp_eval}, we evaluate the advantages of using BCKP on FC6 features from a VGG-16 CNN model.
-These are 4096-dimensional features.
-We used a linear SVM on the resulting block-diagonalized pooling features after embedding them in the Euclidean space using the log-Euclidean projection (described in Section~\ref{sec:log-euc}).
+The block-diagonal approximation for KCP has two parameters, namely (i) the length of the sub-vectors ($p$ defined in~\eqref{eq:bkcp}) and the number of feature permutations to be tried to estimate the BKCP descriptor.
+For the former, as is clear, higher values of $p$ demands higher computations, while lower $p$ will ignore important correlations; in the limit $p=1$ is only the diagonal correlation matrix, which corresponds to average pooling.
+In Figure~\ref{fig:bckp_eval}, we evaluate performance for various choices of these BKCP parameters on MPII cooking activities (Figure~\ref{fig:bkcp-a}), UCF101 (Figure~\ref{fig:bkcp-b}), and HMDB datasets (Figure~\ref{fig:bkcp-c}), using a VGG architecture, on the first two, and a ResNet-152 architecture on the third one.
+We mainly use $p=8,16$ as higher values lead to higher-dimensional descriptors (and thus are expensive, see Section~\ref{sec:complexity}), and also show inferior performance (Figure~\ref{fig:bkcp-c}).
+The latter observation is perhaps due to the fact that such higher dimensional sub-vectors result in mostly ill-conditioned blocks in TCP.
+This is because in most of our datasets, there are one average 50 to 100 frames per sequence.
+Given that we use the rectified features (after ReLU in the CNNs), they are mostly sparse.
+Both these factors result in TCP descriptors that are low-rank for higher $p$ and thus performance degrades.
+Thus, we find that using sub-vectors of length $p=16$ show good performance overall, and we use this configuration in our experiments to follow.

-The plot in Figure~\ref{fig:bkcp_num_pq} shows that higher dimensionality of the sub-vectors is not beneficial for classification.
-This is perhaps due to the fact that such high dimensions result in mostly ill-conditioned blocks in KCP, which when passed through the log-operator will amplify the noise contained than useful action signals, thereby reducing their benefits.
-We found that using sub-vectors of length $p=16$ showed the best performance.
-In Figure~\ref{fig:bkcp_permute}, we investigated the influence of increasing the size of the permutation set.
-Given that, the cardinality of such a set increases factorially with the number of feature dimensions, estimating a reasonable size is important.
-Surprisingly, we found that a small number of such permutations is sufficient to get a reasonable accuracy.
-As motivated by this plot, we use three random (but fixed fixed for the entire dataset) permutation matrices for model averaging.